totem-tech/documentation/crowdfund-docs/regulation.md

 #### Deposits

-This issuance of Totem Transactions by the Live Accounting Association in exchange does not constitute a claim for the repayment of funds, and therefore the contributions are not considered deposits.
+This issuance of Totem Transactions by the Live Accounting Association (Swiss Verein in formation) in exchange does not constitute a claim for the repayment of funds, and therefore the contributions are not considered deposits.
 There is no requirement under the Banking Act to require a licence.

 #### Collective Investment Schemes

-The funds collected by the Live Accounting Association are not to be managed by third parties and are therefore is not a collective investment scheme.
+The funds collected by the Live Accounting Association (Swiss Verein in formation) are not to be managed by third parties and are therefore is not a collective investment scheme.

 # KYC and AML Regulations

 In Switzerland in the case of utility tokens anti-money laundering regulation is not applicable as long as the main reason for issuing the tokens is to provide access rights to a non-financial application of blockchain technology (see Art.
 2 para.
 2 let. a no. 3 AMLO, FINMA Circ.
 11/1 "Financial intermediation under AMLA" margin no. 13 et seq.).

-However, in the interest of transparency the Live Accounting Association has taken a pragmatic approach in deciding to capture some personal information in order to satisfy requests from third-countries law enforcement agencies and to protect the Association, its directors and members.
+However, in the interest of transparency the Live Accounting Association (Swiss Verein in formation) has taken a pragmatic approach in deciding to capture some personal information in order to satisfy requests from third-countries law enforcement agencies and to protect the Association, its directors and members.

 In the interests of securing the Personal Identification Information (PII) the following proceedure will be followed: